decaycs/decay-terms/README.md

 cp decay.json ~/.config/tilix/schemes
 ```

-To enable decay theme in tilix, you need a few steps:
+To enable `Decay theme` in tilix, you need to follow a few steps:

 1. Open your profile preferences (tilix settings)
 2. Switch to `Color` tab